 This creates a perceived "disbalance" (from the "grand scheme of things" perspective anyway) and sets us on a starting point on the path of self-development.

-Attaining perfection with all five elements of life (assuming such a thing as "perfection" exists) requires a complete balance of all four elements, the mastery of skills belonging to each of them, and a personality free from negative traits belonging to any.
+Using the four elements to create the fifth.
+Attaining perfection with all five elements of life (assuming such a thing as "perfection" exists) requires a complete balance of all four elements (Fire, Water, Air, and Earth), the mastery of skills belonging to each of them, and a personality free from negative traits belonging to any.
 By creating this sort of equilibrium, we can effectively establish an alchemical process within our own souls, transmuting four different forces into a whole new element - Aether.

 Achieving this sort of balance can be a life-long journey but one that can bring us closer to perfection and to being one with the Universe.
 The trick is to know where (or rather, how) to begin.